 We all have wants and desires, but needs are different.
 Needs come from your core, and they are unnegotiable because they’re vital to your sanity.

 One great way of pinpointing your core needs is by focusing on areas of life that make you feel miserable.
 In what parts of life are you the unhappiest?
-You can be dead-sure sure a core need isn’t being met.
+You can be dead-sure sure a core need isn’t being met there.

-Once you have an idea of your top five core needs, write/draw them.
-Then, underneath, explore all the ways they are/aren’t being met.
+Once you have an idea of your top five core needs, write/draw them out.
+Then, underneath each picture or sentence, explore all the ways they are/aren’t being met.

-In order to find yourself, you need to strip back to the basics.
+To find yourself, you need to go back to basics.
 You need to shed all of the superficial wants and desires that cloud your mind and rediscover the gold that is buried within you.
 This inner gold is the fabric of your soul and it’s what makes you, you.